jomariya23156/fashion-shop-images-classification/README.md

 - If you wish to download and run the file, please <b>change the directory of all files load functions</b>, otherwise it's not going to work

 ## Project Overview
-&nbsp;&nbsp;&nbsp;&nbsp;We are trying to automate the labeling process of an online fashion shop which sells 3 main product categories which are <b>Trousers&Jeans, Shoes, and Glasses&Sunglasses</b>.
+&nbsp;&nbsp;&nbsp;&nbsp;We are trying to automate the labelling process of an online fashion shop which sells 3 main product categories which are <b>Trousers&Jeans, Shoes, and Glasses&Sunglasses</b>.
 This is the best fit to do images classification with CNN.
 Trousers&Jeans and Shoes both have sublabels for <b>'male'</b> and <b>'female'</b>.
 Moreover, Shoes is the most complex one, it can be subcategorized into <b>'Boots', 'Trainers/Sneakers', 'Sandals/Flip flops/Slippers', 'Formal shoes','Others'</b> under <b>'male'</b> category, and <b>'Boots', 'Ballerina', 'Trainers/Sneakers','High heels', 'Sandals/Flip flops/Slippers', 'Others'</b> under <b>'female'</b> category.
 &nbsp;&nbsp;&nbsp;&nbsp;So overall, this is a multi-classes muti-labels problem.
-In this project, I have tried 2 different approaches, which are Combined and Hierarchical, for those categories having subcategories.
+In this project, We have tried 2 different approaches, which are Combined and Hierarchical, for those categories having subcategories.
 Combined approach is to combine all possible combination labels into a single classes example 'Boots' under 'male' will be combined in to 'Boots male' as 1 label, and so on.
 Hierarchical approach is to train the separated model to perform different tasks, for example, first we classify whether its 'male' or 'female', if it's male, which of 5 labels in male shoes it is belong to.

 ## Results